 I will answer these questions in this article.

-You will learn what TikTok and YouTube Shorts are, important statistics, and marketing key performance indicators, which type of content marketing is working on each platform, and how you can advertise on both.
+You will learn what TikTok and YouTube Shorts are, important statistics, marketing key performance indicators, which type of content marketing is working on each platform, and how you can advertise on both.

 I will give you the pros and cons and compare them directly to make your own decision.